9 January 2020

 With around 250,000 people choosing to live in a park home in the UK, it’s a popular lifestyle choice that appeals to more mature residents and retired people in particular.

 So, what’s the answer to the question – ‘Can you live in a park home permanently?’
-Well, the simple answer is yes, it is possible to live in a park home throughout the year!
+Well, the simple answer is yes, it is possible!
 But as with all major decisions in life, it is important to do your research and seek professional advice.

 What is a Park Home?

 Park homes (sometimes referred to as mobile homes) are covered by the Mobile Homes Act 2013.

 A park home is built to British Standard BS 3632 the ‘Specification for Residential Park Homes’.
 It is a timber framed residential property, suitable for all-year round habitation and can therefore be used as your main UK residence if sited on a park or location with a residential licence as opposed to one with a holiday licence.

 The big difference between a park home and a caravan holiday home is that these are built to EN 1647 which is a lower build standard in terms of the overall structure and level of insulation.
 Caravan holiday homes are only suitable for seasonal use due to the lower level of insulation and build quality.

 Park home manufacturers who are members of the NCC (National Caravan Council), participate in a self-certification scheme which ensures conformity to BS 3632, the residential standard for park homes (and some lodges).
 Most park homes built to this standard are designed to last at least 50 years, are energy efficient and come with a 10-year GoldShield structural warranty.